Lewis The Legend Wins Title Number 6

 Lewis Hamilton finished 2nd in Sunday’s US Grand Prix to secure his 6th championship, making him second all-time in that measure, and only one behind Michael Schumacher.

 It’s been yet another season of excellence, and race day saw him just 4 points shy of securing the title.
 But an uncharacteristically bumpy qualifying performance on Saturday resulted in a starting position of only 5th for the next day’s race, with his teammate, Valtteri Bottas, securing pole position.

-At the start Bottas and the rest of the clean side of the grid got clean getaways, allowing Hamilton to easily take Leclerc for fourth.
-While exiting turn one Alex Albon in the Red Bull tangled with Carlos Sainz’ McLaren necessitating an early stop.
+At the start Bottas and the rest of the clean side of the grid got strong getaways, allowing Hamilton to easily take Leclerc for fourth.
+While exiting turn one Alex Albon in the Red Bull tangled with Carlos Sainz’ McLaren necessitating an early stop for Albon.

 To make matters worse for them, the Ferraris seemed completely unable to fire up the tires in the first stint.
 This may have played a factor in the most bizarre incident of the race, when, after following other cars wide through turn 9, Sebastian Vettel’s right rear suspension gave way and left him three-wheeling to a stop.

 Hamilton was now left fighting with Bottas and Verstappen for the win.

 The preferred strategy seemed to be the 2-stopper, and indeed Leclerc pitted early on lap 14 and Bottas the following lap to avoid the undercut from the Dutchman.

 Perhaps attempting to keep the champion-to-be in free air for as much time as possible, Hamilton’s side of the garage opted for the less popular one-stop strategy and car number 44 stayed out longer, inheriting the lead.
 He was then caught by his teammate, and immediately thereafter stopped for his only tire change on lap 25.